 1.4 Taxation of Individuals and Businesses

 Most tax systems in the world differentiate between the taxation of individuals and the taxation of businesses.
-The latter usually follow the given legal alternatives for setting up a business, which is operating through (1) a corporation, (2) a partnership or (3) as a single entrepreneur.
+The latter usually fit one of the legal alternatives for a business - (1) a corporation, (2) a partnership or (3) an individual entrepreneur.

-In any of these cases, most tax systems differentiate between unlimited and limited liability for taxation.
-A person or corporation with unlimited liability for taxation is usually subject to taxation on their worldwide income.
-An individual usually has unlimited liability to taxation if the individual is resident or has its habitual abode in a country.
-The general rules are as follows: An individual is resident if the individual maintains a dwelling under circumstances from which it may be inferred that the individual will continue to maintain such dwelling.
-Individuals have their habitual abode at the place at which they are present under circumstances indicating that their stay at that place or in that area is not merely temporary.
+In any of these situations, tax systems commonly differentiate between unlimited and limited liability with regard to taxation.
+A person or corporation with unlimited liability for taxation is usually subject to taxation on world-wide income.
+An individual usually has unlimited liability to taxation if the individual is resident or has a habitual abode in a particular country.
+The general rules are as follows: An individual is defined as resident if the individual maintains a dwelling under circumstances from which it may be inferred that the dwelling will continue to be maintained.
+A habitual abode is considered a place in which an individual is present and circumstances indicate that the stay in that place or area is not merely temporary.

-In Germany, for instance, an unbroken stay of not less than six months’ duration is invariably and from the beginning of such stays regarded as a habitual abode in Germany, but the relevant periods differ from country to country.
-Ownership or leasing of a house or apartment, or a physical presence in circumstances those suggest an intention to remain in Germany, are indicators for residence or habitual abode status.
+For instance, in Germany when one has an unbroken stay of not less than six months, that place is invariably regarded as a habitual abode.
+The relevant periods differ from country to country.
+Ownership or leasing of a house or apartment, or physical presence in circumstances that suggest an intention to remain in Germany, are all indicators of residence or habitual abode status.

-Relocation from Germany will end tax residence.
-For a non-resident, taxation of German-source income may continue as well as extended non-resident taxation.
-Most countries in the world have similar rules that are based on the residence principle, but there are also some countries that tax based on blood relationship or based on citizenship only.
-The rules for corporations are much clearer: Corporations are usually tax-resident if they have their registered office or place of management and control in a country.
+Relocation outside of Germany brings tax residence status to an end.
+For a non-resident, taxation of German-source income may continue and it may extend to non-resident taxation.
+Most countries have similar rules that are based on the residence principle, but there are also some countries where tax status is based on a blood relationship or purely on citizenship.
+The rules for corporations are much clearer: Corporations are usually considered tax-resident if the registered office or place of management and control is in a particular country.

-Individuals who are not resident or do not have their habitual abode in Germany have limited liability for German taxation and so only taxes on their German source income.
-The same applies for corporations, which do neither have their seat nor their place of management in Germany.
+Individuals who are not resident or do not have their habitual abode in Germany have limited liability for German taxation and only pay taxes on their German income source.
+The same applies for corporations which are neither situated in nor have a place of management in Germany.

-On business level, most tax systems differentiate between transparent and non-transparent taxation.
-Same in Germany: Where an entity is treated as transparent, it will only be liable to tax for trade tax and value-added tax if it carries out a business.
-Profits of a transparent entity are taxed at shareholder level.
+On a business level, most tax systems differentiate between transparent and non-transparent taxation.
+This is the case in Germany.
+Where an entity is treated as transparent, it is only liable for trade tax and value-added tax if it undertakes business activities.
+Profits of a transparent entity are taxed at the shareholder level.
 Thus, it is essential to determine whether an entity is transparent or not.
 This is a decision that has to be made for tax purposes under most tax systems in the world.

 German corporate bodies are generally non-transparent, whereas German partnerships are treated as transparent for German tax purposes.
-Although Germany follows the registered office theory, a foreign entity is classified for German tax purposes via the comparison by type procedure.
+Although Germany follows the registered office theory, a foreign entity is classified for German tax purposes through the “comparison by type procedure.”
 Entities established under foreign law are generally characterized by comparing their legal and economic characteristics to German entities through a comparison by type (“Rechtstypenvergleich”).
 The doctrine of the comparison by type was developed by case law.
-Most countries in the world have a similar test, and some countries actually treat foreign entities differently from domestic ones.
+Most countries have a similar test, and some countries actually treat foreign entities differently from domestic ones.

 Self-Check Questions